Record of School Achievement requirements for students undertaking Years 7–10 courses based on Life Skills outcomes and content

-To be eligible for the Record of School Achievement, students must meet the mandatory curriculum requirements in each KLA.
-The KLAs are English; Mathematics; Science; Human Society and Its Environment; Technological and Applied Studies; Creative Arts; Personal Development, Health and Physical Education; Languages other than English.
+To be eligible for the RoSA, students must meet the mandatory curriculum requirements in each KLA.
+The KLAs are English; Mathematics; Science; Human Society and Its Environment; Technological and Applied Studies (Technologies); Creative Arts; Personal Development, Health and Physical Education; Languages other than English.

 Time allocation for courses

 When programming courses based on Life Skills outcomes and content, all indicative hour requirements should be met.
-This will ensure the courses are credentialed on the Record of School Achievement.
-The indicative hour requirements for courses based on Life Skills outcomes and content in Years 7-10 are the same as the mandatory curriculum requirements.
+This will ensure the courses are credentialled on the RoSA.
+The indicative hour requirements for courses based on Life Skills outcomes and content in Years 7–10 are the same as the mandatory curriculum requirements.